It turns out that Democrats’ agenda in Congress didn’t die last December after all. In fact, President Joe Biden signed much of it into law Tuesday.

-Here’s what’s in the bill and what it would mean for American life in the coming years.
+Here’s what’s in the law and what it would mean for American life in the coming years.

 The biggest effort to tackle climate change — ever

-The Inflation Reduction Act would be the biggest thing the US has ever done to tackle climate change, and climate makes up the largest share of the bill’s spending: nearly $370 billion.
+The Inflation Reduction Act is the biggest thing the US has ever done to tackle climate change, and climate makes up the largest share of its spending: nearly $370 billion.

 The policies overall aim to push American consumers and industry away from reliance on fossil fuels.
 The biggest share of the funding goes to tax credits and rebates for a host of renewable technologies — solar panels, wind turbines, heat pumps, energy efficiency, and electric vehicles.
 It includes incentives for companies to manufacture more of that technology in the United States.
-The bill would also invest in energy efficiency at industrial sites that can help lower the sector’s hefty carbon footprint, while also dedicating some funds to forest and coastal restoration.
+The law will also put funding into energy efficiency at industrial sites that can help lower the sector’s hefty carbon footprint, while dedicating some funds to forest and coastal restoration.

-The bill, if enacted, would break new ground on other problematic areas of the climate crisis.
+The IRA also breaks new ground on other problematic areas of the climate crisis.
 It sets the first methane fee that penalizes fossil fuel companies for excess emissions of the especially powerful climate pollutant.
 Another substantial part of the funding helps disadvantaged communities with monitoring and cleaning up pollution, and builds their resilience to climate impacts.

 Beyond cutting climate pollution, the clean energy investments could also make a dent in inflation.
 According to Robbie Orvis, senior director at Energy Innovation, rising energy prices have driven roughly a third of the 9 percent rise in the overall Consumer Price Index this past year.
 By helping Americans become less reliant on fossil fuels, the spending helps ease the global oil crunch and cut consumer bills.

 The climate parts of the IRA have gotten the most attention.
 But it also includes some significant steps on health care, including shoring up an expansion to the Affordable Care Act.